HabibMuhammad05/KRAI-ESPNOW-DS2-CONTROLLER-PROJECT/README.md

 - 4 channel of potentiometer on a joystick.
 - left Joystick = Lx, Ly  -  Right Joystick = Rx, Ry

-# Faturing a 1,3" SH1106 OLED Display with features:
+# Featuring a 1,3" SH1106 OLED Display with features:
 - Battery Voltage Indicator.
 - All Button State Monitoring.
 - Joystick Position Monitoring.
 (With Visual Position)